mattspotnitz/p8105_hw2_mes2165/Homework2.md

 view(df_nine)
 ```

-# I will add a year column to this data set
+I will add a year column to this data set.

 ``` r
 df_2018 = df_nine %>% mutate(year = 2018)
 view(df_2018)
 ```

-\#I will convert from numeric value to month name for 2018
+I will convert from numeric value to month name for 2018.

 ``` r
 df_2018_m = df_2018 %>% mutate(month_name = month.name[month])
 view(df_2018_m)
 ```

-\#I will convert from numeric value to month name for 2019
+I will convert from numeric value to month name for 2019.

 ``` r
 df_2019_m = df_2019 %>% mutate(month_name = month.name[month])
 view(df_2019_m)
 ```

-\#I merge precipitation datasets
+I will merge precipitation datasets.

 ``` r
 precipitation = merge(df_2018_m, df_2019_m, by = c("year", "month", "month_name", "total"), all=TRUE)
 view(precipitation)
 ```

-\#I will remove then numeric month column from the dataset. \#Then, I
+I will remove then numeric month column from the dataset.
+Then, I will
-will rename the month\_name column as month to merge with the Mr. Trash
+rename the month\_name column as month to merge with the Mr. Trash Wheel
-Wheel dataset better.
+dataset better.

 ``` r
 precipitation_m = precipitation %>% select("year", "month_name", "total") %>% rename("month" = "month_name", "total_precipitation" = "total")
 view(precipitation_m)
 ```

-\#I will characterize the precipitation data sets by viewing the
+I will characterize the precipitation data sets by viewing the
-structure, head and tail
+structure, head and tail.

 ``` r
 str(precipitation)